 The UAE has a rich history and is home to many ancient ruins and archaeological sites.
 Emiratis are proud of their culture and heritage, and the country is known for its luxury hotels, resorts, and shopping malls.
 The UAE is also home to some of the tallest buildings in the world, including the Burj Khalifa, which is currently the tallest building on earth.

-There are countless reasons to visit the UAE, but we’ve rounded up some of the most interesting facts that might convince you to come and experience the country yourself.
+There are countless reasons to visit the UAE, but we’ve rounded up some of the most interesting facts about the UAE that might convince you to come and experience the country yourself.

-Here are 12 fascinating facts about the United Arab Emirates.
+Here are 12 fun facts about the UAE.

 The UAE is home to over 200 nationalities, and the expatriate community far outnumbers the population of Emiratis, with Indians and Pakistanis being the largest groups of expatriates.